zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

     ],
 });
 ```

-Replace the endpoints `https://api.zitadel.dev/` with `https://api.zitadel.ch/` if your using a ZITADEL CLOUD tier or your own endpoint if your using a self hosted ENTERPRISE tier respectively.

 We recommend using the Authentication Code flow secured by PKCE for the Authentication flow.
 To be able to connect to ZITADEL, navigate to your [Console Projects](https://console.zitadel.ch/projects) create or select an existing project and add your app selecting WEB, then PKCE, and then add `http://localhost:3000/api/auth/callback/zitadel` as redirect url to your app.